-Originally constructed in 1576, Maruoka Castle (丸岡城, Maruokajō), is one of just twelve castles remaining in Japan that have survived the post feudal ages with their castle keeps (donjon) intact.
-The relatively small, 3-story keep is considered the oldest in the country and exhibits a few interesting design features such as stone roof tiles and a hidden level that is invisible from the outside.
+Maruoka Castle (Ő█ë¬ĆÚ, Maruokajō), is one of just twelve castles remaining in Japan that have survived the post feudal ages with their castle keeps (donjon) intact.
+The relatively small, 3-story keep was considered by some to be the oldest in the country, but recent studies have revealed that this is not the case, dating the keep's construction to the early 1600s.
 The castle is also known by the nickname "mist castle" which comes from a legend about thick mist hiding the fortification from approaching enemies.

 Maruoka Castle stands on top of a small hill in the plains north of Fukui City.
 The interior of the wooden structure is preserved and unfurnished save a few information displays and a diorama of the castle on the lowest floor.
 A set of extremely steep wooden stairs lead up to the floors above, which visitors can scale with the aid of ropes hung from the ceilings.
 Those who make it all the way to the top are rewarded with panoramic views of the surrounding plains and the castle park below.